Liz McDonald: 2000–2011

-Liz returns to discover that Steve and Becky bought Becky's nephew Max Turner (Harry McDermott) for £20,000, from Becky's sister Kylie (Paula Lane).
-She is further stunned when she learns that Becky looted from the corner shop, on the night of the tram crash three months previously, in order to give Kylie more cash.
-With the pub now under severe financial pressure, due to Steve and Becky buying Max, Liz is devastated.
+Liz returns to discover that Steve and his wife Becky (Katherine Kelly) bought Becky's nephew Max Turner (Harry McDermott) for £20,000, from Becky's sister Kylie Turner (Paula Lane).
+She is further stunned when she learns that Becky looted from the corner shop on the night of the tram crash three months prior in order to give Kylie more cash.
+With the pub now under severe financial pressure due to Steve and Becky buying Max, Liz is devastated.
 She makes her contempt for Becky clear from the outset, who responds by kicking Liz out of the pub.
-A desperate Liz then bumps into Jim, at a hotel she is staying at.
-She seeks his support as she tells him of the situation that Becky and Steve have got themselves into.
+A desperate Liz then bumps into Jim at a hotel she is staying at.
+She seeks his support as she tells him of the situation that Becky and Steve have gotten themselves into.
 He suggests that she buy the pub but the bank manager refuses to give Liz a loan.
-Jim then suggests that he could buy the pub for Liz, as Steve and Becky decide to leave Weatherfield with Max and Amy.
+Jim then suggests that he could buy the pub for Liz, as Steve and Becky decide to leave Weatherfield with Max and Steve's daughter Amy Barlow (Elle Mulvaney).
 Liz makes her peace with the couple after they agree to the sale.
 Liz is now convinced that her dreams of owning The Rovers is going to come true and soon realises that she wants Jim to run it with her.
 The estranged couple soon reconcile.
 The date for the sale is set for 11 April 2011.
-Liz and Steve wait patiently at the Rovers, with the solicitor, for Jim to come in with the money for the sale.
+Liz and Steve wait patiently at the Rovers with the solicitor, for Jim to come in with the money for the sale.
 Liz is astonished when the police suddenly arrive at the pub to tell her that Jim has been caught robbing a bank and now has a number of hostages.
-Over the phone, Liz and Jim (from inside the bank) speak, he explains that he never had the money but wanted to buy The Rovers to make her happy.
+Over the phone, Liz and Jim (from inside the bank) speak; he explains that he never had the money but wanted to buy The Rovers to make her happy.
 A frightened Liz convinces Jim to let the hostages go, discard his firearm and surrender to the police officers waiting outside the building.
 The day after his arrest, Liz visits Jim in prison and promises to wait for him.
 However, later that evening she decides to leave without telling Steve and Becky.
 After they have gone to bed, she leaves the pub and gets a taxi to the airport and flies out to Spain to live with Andy.